shcaba/Natural-Mortality-Tool/README.md

 # The Natural Mortality Tool (NMT)

-The Natural Mortality tool offers an accessible way to estimate natural mortality fro a variety of life history information.
+The Natural Mortality tool offers an accessible way to estimate natural mortality from a variety of life history information.
 The tool also offers a means to include uncertainty and combine multiple estimators into a non-parametric distribution.

 The publication for the NMT can be found in this repository and at https://doi.org/10.1016/j.fishres.2022.106493.
 Please use this to cite the tool.